-Looking for some great reading in the library:
+Looking for some great reading in the library?
+Please Ask!

-- Check out the author bookmarks by the returns slot and help yourself.
-To download and print your own copies, click here.
+- Check out the author bookmarks by the returns slot and help yourself, or view our bookmarks online and print them at home.

 - A selection of new titles, authors and series are featured on our display screen above the circulation desk.

-- A list of coming titles by popular authors is available from the Hot Picks shelves and is updated each month.
-Just tick the boxes to reserve items of your choice, add your name and library card number and hand in at the circulation desk.
+- A list of coming titles by popular authors is available from the Hot Picks shelves.
+This updated each month.

 Our library catalogue has lots of great features to help you find your next great read.
 To get the most out of the catalogue, click the title of a book within your search results.
 This will give you: